yakiro-nvg/fryzal.com/content/en/authors/admin/_index.md

 - Visitors
 ---

 Chief Architect with 10+ years of experience.
 Currently focused on the Automotive industry.
-R&D lead of IVI division at FPT Software.
+R&D lead of IVI division at Fpt Software.
 Having broad knowledge and skill in the computer science.
 Includes computer graphics, networking, compiler & programming language theory, embedded software etc. Experienced in full stack of IVI software system from the application, service, middleware to BSP layer.